 For these types of works, you’ll typically need to submit detailed plans, trades’ insurance certificates, and sometimes an engineer’s report to the strata committee.

-Minor, non-structural cosmetic changes within the confines of your lot usually do not need approval (but this needs to be checked on your buildings specific strata by-laws).
-These can include:
+Minor, non-structural cosmetic changes within the confines of your lot usually do not need approval, but this needs to be checked on your building’s specific strata by-laws.

-- Installing window treatments such as blinds or curtains inside the apartment (some window dressings may require approval).
+- Installing window treatments such as blinds or curtains inside the apartment, although some window dressings may require approval

 Always double-check your building’s specific by-laws, but in general, purely internal, and non-structural updates are considered the owner’s responsibility and can be done without a formal application.